salirafi/SteamRec/README.md

 2. Convert it into an implicit-feedback confidence matrix using $c_{ui} = 1 + \alpha r_{ui}$.
 3. Train ALS to learn latent factors for users and items.
 In practice, the pipeline stores only the item latent factors and reconstructs a live user's latent vector at request time.
 4. When a user enters a Steam ID from the web app, it will fetch their owned games from [Steam Web API: `IPlayerService/GetOwnedGames`](https://api.steampowered.com/IPlayerService/GetOwnedGames/v1/).
-    > ⚠️ IMPORTANT ⚠️ Since the endpoint provides ownership and playtime but not review recommendations, the current online pipeline treats owned games as positive interactions when forming live inputs.
-This behavior is actually not proper, used only for convenience.
-In the future, this will be patched.
 5. Fold the live user into the pretrained item-factor space.
 If $Y$ is the matrix of item latent factors, the user vector $\mathbf{x}_u$ is solved from the observed items by a regularized linear system of the form:

 ```math